KashifKhaan/Note-Taking-Application-Java/README.md

 - Submit a pull request detailing your changes.

 ## License
-There are no rights reserved for this project, You are free to include it in its original form or modified with or without additional modification in your own project
+There are no rights reserved for this project, You are free to include it in its original form or modify it with or without additional modification in your own project

 ## Acknowledgments